-(e) Except as otherwise provided for in law or regulation, disenrollment cannot occur prior to the end of the 24-month certification period, even if disqualifying information is discovered during the preliminary collection of documentation for recertification, with the following exceptions:

-When the recalculation of income, pursuant to section 18082.2, based on the provided documentation indicates that the family's adjusted monthly income, adjusted for family size, exceeds the income threshold set forth in Education Code section 8263.1 and the family does not meet the requirements for another eligibility basis pursuant to section 18083; or When the parent changes residency outside of California, as reported by the parent; or

-(3) When there is substantiated evidence of fraud that invalidates the initial certification or recertification; or

-(4) When the family has abandoned care pursuant to section 18066.5.

-(f) Families disenvolled prior to the last day of the 24-month initial certification or recertification period shall be issued a Notice of Action for disenvollment pursuant to section 18095.

-(g) The contractor shall make every effort to make the recertification process convenient for families by providing early morning, evening, weekend appointments, or appointments at alternative locations as needed.
-The contractor may use technology to complete the recertification process if there is no reasonable way for the family to complete the process in person.
+- (e) Except as otherwise provided for in law or regulation, disenrollment cannot occur prior to the end of the 24-month certification period, even if disqualifying information is discovered during the preliminary collection of documentation for recertification, with the following exceptions: - (1) When the recalculation of income, pursuant to section 18082.2, based on the provided documentation indicates that the family's adjusted monthly income, adjusted for family size, exceeds the income threshold set forth in Education Code section 8263.1 and the family does not meet the requirements for another eligibility basis pursuant to section 18083; or - (2) When the parent changes residency outside of California, as reported by the parent; or - (3) When there is substantiated evidence of fraud that invalidates the initial certification or recertification; or - (4) When the family has abandoned care pursuant to section 18066.5. - (f) Families disenrolled prior to the last day of the 24-month initial certification or recertification period shall be issued a Notice of Action for disenrollment pursuant to section 18095. - (g) The contractor shall make every effort to make the recertification process convenient for families by providing early morning, evening, weekend appointments, or appointments at alternative locations as needed.
+The contractor may use technology to complete the recertification process if there is no reasonable way for the family to complete the process in person. - (h) Per California Code, Education Code 8214, If families have to be disenrolled from subsidized preschool services, families shall be disenrolled in reverse priority order for services, as specified in Sections 8210 and 8211, as applicable.